Wronskia/Sentiment-Analysis-on-Twitter-data/README.md

 ```
 This will yield our Kaggle prediction that scored 0.88300.

-We used EC2 AMAZON server.
+We used a g2.2xlarge instance on Amazon Web Service.
 Actually, we runned each one of the 10 models apart (for sake of memory) and we pickled the resulting features.

-However, if you want to run your personalized model or run the models from the start, please run one model at a time by commenting the 9 others in the file Models.py and dump the features.
+However, if you want to run your personalized model or run the models from the start, please run one model at a time by commenting the 9 others in the file `models.py` and dump the features.

-After dumping all the features, load them and run XGBOOST on the probability matrix.
+After dumping all the features, load them and run XGBoost on the probability matrix.

-## Authors

-- Yassine Benyahia: yassine.benyahia@epfl.ch
-- Mohammed Hamza Sayah: mohammed.sayah@epfl.ch
-- Varun Batta: varun.batta@epfl.ch